mongodb/docs/source/includes/api/list-tables/global-alert-response.rst

    * - ``id``
      - string
-     - Unique identifier of the maintenance window.
+     - Unique identifier of the alert.

    * - ``lastNotified``
      - string